marwanhresh/EX1/README.md

 The request is to go from one floor (source) to another (destination).
 The goal is to schedule the elevator in the best possible way.We need to define what we mean by “the best possible way”.
 II.
 Research question and motivation We need to find out which on-line algorithm gives a “good” solution.We need to define the goodness of the offline algorithm.
-“Which on-line algorithm best approximates the optimal off-line algorithm (if one exists) for the elevator scheduling problem?”For this we need to define What we mean by the optimal solution.
+“Which on-line algorithm best approximates the optimal off-line algorithm (if one exists) for the elevator scheduling problem?”For this we need to define enter image description hereWhat we mean by the optimal solution.
 The performance metrics for the on-line algorithms.
 We need to qualify the term “optimal” based on some criteria, for example in this case of the elevator scheduling problem the criteria could be one/more of the following: